Gene co-expression network: Threshold selection

 Several methods have been used for selecting a threshold in constructing gene co-expression networks.
 A simple thresholding method is to choose a co-expression cutoff and select relationships which their co-expression exceeds this cutoff.
-Another approach is to use Fisher’s Z-transformation which calculates a z-score for each correlation based on the number of samples.
+Another approach is to use Fisher's Z-transformation which calculates a z-score for each correlation based on the number of samples.
 This z-score is then converted into a p-value for each correlation and a cutoff is set on the p-value.
 Some methods permute the data and calculate a z-score using the distribution of correlations found between genes in permuted dataset.
 Some other approaches have also been used such as threshold selection based on clustering coefficient or random matrix theory.

 The problem with p-value based methods is that the final cutoff on the p-value is chosen based on statistical routines(e.g. a p-value of 0.01 or 0.05 is considered significant), not based on a biological insight.

 WGCNA is a framework for constructing and analyzing weighted gene co-expression networks.
 The WGCNA method selects the threshold for constructing the network based on the scale-free topology of gene co-expression networks.
 This method constructs the network for several thresholds and selects the threshold which leads to a network with scale-free topology.
 Moreover, the WGCNA method constructs a weighted network which means all possible edges appear in the network, but each edge has a weight which shows how significant is the co-expression relationship corresponding to that edge.
 Of note, threshold selection is intended to coerce networks into a scale-free topology.
 However, the underlying premise that biological networks are scale-free is contentious.

 lmQCM is an alternative for WGCNA achieving the same goal of gene co-expression networks analysis. lmQCM, stands for local maximal Quasi-Clique Merger, aiming to exploit the locally dense structures in the network, thus can mine smaller and densely co-expressed modules by allowing module overlapping. the algorithm lmQCM has its R package and python module (bundled in Biolearns).
 The generally smaller size of mined modules can also generate more meaningful gene ontology (GO) enrichment results.

 Challenges

 Co-expression networks try to estimate the direct and sometimes the indirect correlations between pairs of genes.
 However, an individual gene may be controlled by multiple regulators.
-Second, as discussed ub the previous sections, each co-expression computational measure is designed specifically to capture a unique feature that is not necessarily optimal for depicting all types of gene-to-gene transcriptional inter-relation, for example, Pearson correlation for linear relations, Spearman for the ranking of the genes, and so on.
+Second, as discussed in the previous sections, each co-expression computational measure is designed specifically to capture a unique feature that is not necessarily optimal for depicting all types of gene-to-gene transcriptional inter-relation, for example, Pearson correlation for linear relations, Spearman for the ranking of the genes, and so on.
 Third and last, calculating the gene to gene co-expression networks for whole genome results in very large matrices which contain a considerable amount of noise, which raises a significant difficulty in exploring their differentiation across cohorts.
 These challenges should be referred when applying advanced methods of co-expression on gene expression data.